learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

 ```

 ##`Song.find_by_name`
 This one is similar to `Song.all` with the small exception being that we have to include a name in our SQL statement.
-To do this, we use a question mark where we want to name to be passed in, and include the name as the optional argument to the `execute method`.
+To do this, we use a question mark where we want name to be passed in, and include the name as the optional argument to the `execute method`.

 ```ruby
 class Song